andrey-yemelyanov/uva-utility/README.md

 ##### ```edit ({problemId} | {filePath})```
 Launches editor and loads a code file corresponding to problem id or file path.
 If the file does not exist, it will be created using a template (if any).
 Currently JUva allows working with the files that have extension: cpp, cpp11, java, c, py, pas.

+**Note that JUva expects that all code files will contain a problem id in their name.
+E.g. _123_SearchingQuickly.java or 123.cpp.
+This is how JUva will be able to derive for which problem id you are submitting code to UVA.**

 ##### ```editor (set {editorPath} | get)```
 Configures editor to be used when opening problems for editing.